China: Balloon over US skies is for research, wind pushed it

 The Pentagon decided not to shoot down the balloon, which was potentially flying over sensitive sites, because of concerns of hurting people on the ground.

-The news came as U.S. Secretary of State Antony Blinken was expected to make his first trip to Beijing this weekend.
-The visit has not been formally announced, and it was not immediately clear if the balloon's discovery would affect his travel plans.
-Chinese Foreign Ministry spokesperson Mao Ning said Friday she had no information on the trip.
+The U.S. had no immediate response to the Chinese explanation, but it came as U.S. Secretary of State Antony Blinken was expected to make his first trip to Beijing this weekend.
+The visit has not been formally announced, and it was unclear if the balloon's discovery would affect his travel plans.

 Blinken would be the highest-ranking member of President Joe Biden's administration to visit China, on a mission to mitigate a sharp downturn in relations between the countries amid trade disputes and concerns about Beijing's increasingly aggressive stance toward Taiwan and in the South China Sea.